monkeybreadtree/starter-hugo-academic/content/post/double-patenting-decisions-why-the-judiciary-must-master-claim-construction/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: "Double Patenting Decisions: Why the Judiciary Must Master Claim Construction"
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: A case that illustrates China's need to deepen judicial patent expertise and maintain high-level patent appeal review

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: A case that illustrates China's need to deepen judicial patent expertise and maintain high-level patent appeal review

 # Link this post with a project
 projects: []

-# Date published
+# # Date published
-date: '2020-12-13T00:00:00Z'
+# date: '2020-12-13T00:00:00Z'

-# Date updated
+# # Date updated
-lastmod: '2020-12-13T00:00:00Z'
+# lastmod: '2020-12-13T00:00:00Z'

 # Is this an unpublished draft?
-draft: true
+draft: false

 # Show this page in the Featured widget?
 featured: false